Beef Noodle Soup

 Characteristics:

-- Seasonings: Only ginger, scallions, wine, etc. for deodorizing and enhancing flavor
+- Seasonings: Only ginger, scallions, wine, etc. for deodorizing and flavor enhancement

-- Taste: Clear fragrance with sweet aftertaste, highlighting original beef flavor
+- Flavor: Clear and sweet aftertaste, highlighting the original beef flavor

-- Representative: Halal beef noodle soup operated by Muslims
+- Representative: Halal beef noodle soup run by Muslim owners

-Production Process: Emphasizes the natural freshness of ingredients, with beef bone broth simmered for long periods, removing all impurities to maintain clear broth.
-Beef is stewed until tender while maintaining meat fiber texture.
+Emphasizes the natural umami of ingredients.
+Beef bone stock is simmered for long periods, removing all impurities to maintain broth clarity.
+Beef is stewed until tender while still maintaining meat fiber texture.

 Tomato Beef Noodle Soup